Are all menus now Thyroid Friendly?

 What else can I drink besides water?

 Peppermint tea, Chamomile tea, and Roobios teas are all fine to have included as part of your water intake.
-You may also have Green or Black teas but I would limit those to 16 oz daily because of their acidity.
+Green tea is a test.
+You may also have Black teas but I would limit to 16 oz daily because of acidity.

 Why can’t you drink with meals?